otaheri/GRAB/README.md

 ## Getting started
 Inorder to use GRAB dataset please follow the below steps:

-- Download the grab dataset from [this website](http://grab.is.tue.mpg.de) and put it in the following structure:
+- 1. Download the grab dataset from [this website](http://grab.is.tue.mpg.de).
+- 2. Organize the ZIP files in the following structure.
+Our [script](http://comming.soon) can help you automate this.
 ```bash
     GRAB
     ├── grab